KylerD/NestStarterKit/README.md

 - [GraphQL](https://docs.nestjs.com/graphql/quick-start)
 - [Web Sockets](https://docs.nestjs.com/websockets/gateways)

-I have integrated the services that I think are most likely to occur in a digital services project (REST API, Session Storage, Database Connections, GDS Front-end) etc. If you have any questions give me a shout on k.davidson@kainos.com
+I have integrated the services that I think are most likely to occur in a digital services API.
+If you have any questions give me a shout on k.davidson@kainos.com

 ## Installation